inversion-api/inversion-engine/README.md

  * 'http&#58;//localhost/johns_books/orders/1234/books' would return all of the books related to the order without returning order 1234 itself
  * 'http&#58;//localhost/johns_books/orders/1234?expands=books' would return the 1234 details document with the related array of books already expanded (see document expansion below)

+## Configuring Your API

+### Configuration File Loading

+An Inversion API can be wired up natively in Java code or via configuration files.

+When started, Inversion attempts to locate files with the following naming conventions in the classpath (including the working directory).
+* inversion[-][1-100].properties
+* inversion[-][1-100][-${inversion.profile}].properties
+* inversion[-][-${inversion.profile}][-][1-100].properties

+${inversion.profile} is an optional environment variable or Java system param that allows you to load different configrations at runtime based on container attributes.
+Files are loaded sequentially and files with a matching ${inversion.profile} in their hame are loaded AFTER files without a profile.

+All files are loaded into a shared map so "the last loaded key wins" in terms of overwriting settings.
+This design is intended to make it easy to support multiple runtime configurations such as 'dev' or 'prod' with files that do not have to duplicate config between them.

+A typical configuration, for example, may load:
+* inversion1.properties, inversion2.properties,inversion-dev-1.properties, if ${inversion.profile} has been set to 'dev'
+* OR, inversion.properties, inversion-prod.properties,inversion-prod-1.properties if ${inversion.profile} has been set to 'prod'

+A helpful development trick here is to launch Inversion with a JVM parameter '-Dinversion.profile=dev' add something like "inversion99-dev.properties" to your .gitignore and keep any local developement only settings in that file.
+That way you won't commit settings you don't want to share and you custom settings will load last trumping any other keys shared with other files.

+Each config file itself is a glorified bean property map in form of bean.name=value.
+Any bean in scope can be used as a value on the right side of the assignment and '.' notation to any level of nesting on the left hand side is valid.
+You can assign multiple values to a list on the left hand side by setting a comma separated list ex: bean.aList=bean1,bean2,bean3.
+Nearly any JavaBean property in the object model (see Java Docs) can be wired up through the config file.

+Configuration and API bootstrapping takes place in the following stages:

+1. Inversion service wiring - All 'inversion.*' bean properties are set on the core Inversion service instance.
+This is useful for things like setting 'inversion.debug' or changing 'inversion.profile'.
+1. Initial loading - This stage loads/merges all of the user supplied config files according to the above algorithm
+1. Api and Db instantiation - All Api and Db instances from the user supplied config are instantiated and wired up.
+This is a minimum initial wiring.
+1. Db reflection - 'db.bootstrapApi(api)' is called for each Db configed by the user.
+The Db instance reflectively inspects its data source and creates a Table,Column,Index model to match the datasource and then adds Collection,Entity,Attribute,Relationship objects to the Api that map back to the Tables,Columns and Indexes.
+1. Serialization - The dynamically configured Api model is then serialized back out to name=value property format as if it were user supplied config.
+1. The user supplied configs from step 1 are then merged down on onto the system generated config.
+This means that you can overwrite any dynamically configured key/value pair.
+1. JavaBeans are auto-wired together and all Api objects in the resulting output are then loading into Inversion.addApi() and are ready to run.

+This process allows the user supplied configuration to be kept to a minimum while also allowing any reflectively generated configuration to be overridden.
+Instead of configing up the entire db-to-api mapping, all you have to supply are the changes you want to make to the generated defaults.
+This reflective config generation happens in memory at runtime NOT development time.

+If you set the config property "inversion.configOut=some/file/path/merged.properties" Inversion will output the final merged properites file so you can inpspect any keys to find any that you may want to customize.

+The wiring parser is made to be as forgiving as possible and knows about the expected relationships between different object types.
+For instance if you do NOT supply a key such as "api.dbs=db1,db2,db3" the system will go ahead and assign all of the configed Dbs to the Api.
+If there is more than one Api defined or if the dbs have been set via config already, this auto wiring step will not happen.
+Same thing goes for Endpoints being automatically added to an Api.

+## Keeping Passwords out of Config Files

+If you want to keep your database passwords (or any other sensative info) out of your inversion.properties config files, you can simply set an environment variable OR
+JVM system property using the relevant key.
+For example you could add '-Ddb.pass=MY_PASSWORD' to your JVM launch configuration OR something like 'EXPORT db.pass=MY_PASSWORD' to the top of the batch file you use to launch our app or application server.

 ## Resource Query Language (RQL)